 You’ve met Peggy Curry before, she’s been on the blog to talk about her strange life hacks & I always rave about her bone broth recipe.
 Today we’re going way deeper though.

 We’re going to discuss how to talk to your kids about sex & open that line of communication.
+Starting the conversation can be tough but it’s important.
 Since I’ve had a daughter, this is something that I’m really interested in & I’m sure this post will come in handy.
 It’s actually something I wanted discussed on the blog for a while & will bring any parent value.
 So get ready to take some notes.

 Peggy is a mother of 4 beautiful girls & is the co-creator of Curry Girls Kitchen with her daughter Megan, where they share the most amazing recipes.